tdonohue/dspace-site-parser/README.md

 Old DSpace | http://doesthiswork.dspace.org

 Essentially, it's just a list of DSpace URLs, but the first column can be used to identify them in some way or provide extra info about the URL.
+WARNING: if your CSV is NOT UTF-8 encoded (or ASCII, which is a subset of UTF-8), you will likely hit read errors.
+Make sure to UTF-8 encode it first!

 ## Output CSV Format